-In the Hampshire countryside you might not expect to stumble across towering walls of flint with tile coursing but these are the visible remains of the Roman town of Calleva.
-The town, near Silchester, was abandoned after the Roman period and the site was never developed.
+You might not expect to stumble across towering walls of flint in the Hampshire countryside.
+However, these are the visible remains of the Roman town of Calleva Attrebatum.
+The Roman town, near Silchester, was abandoned after the Roman period and the site was never developed.

 In this blog, learn about the history of the excavations, and discover the internationally-significant Silchester Collection kept and displayed at Reading Museum today.